jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 PHP:
 * enhancing iTop's login process using available hooks

+## Requirements

+PHP 7.4 or higher

 ## Credits

 To generate QR-codes, the [chillerlan/php-qrcode](https://github.com/chillerlan/php-qrcode) package is used.
-⚠ Currently restricted to versions 3.2 (still supports PHP 7.2); as since 4.0 PHP 7.4 is required!

 The extension is also based on [PHPGangsta/GoogleAuthenticator](https://github.com/PHPGangsta/GoogleAuthenticator), released under a BSD-license.
 It can generate secrets, generate codes, validate codes and present a QR-Code for scanning the secret.
 It implements TOTP according to RFC6238.
 A patch has been applied to make it compatible with Authy/Microsoft Authenticator/others.

+## Feature ideas

+Sponsor to speed up development of these features:

+- [ ] Protection against Brute Forcing MFA (time-out, lock out indefinitely, ...)

+## Sponsors

+Special thanks to [PC-Notdienst](https://www.pc-notdienst.com/) for sponsoring the trusted networks feature.